Skip to Content

 Paneer curry or cottage cheese curry is an easy vegetarian curry, you can add to your weekly meatless menus.

-Crispy on the outside with a crumbly texture, soaked in a coconut base gravy with complimenting spices, even hardcore meat lovers won’t be able to resist this curry.
+Crispy on the outside with a crumbly texture, soaked in a coconut base gravy with complementing spices, even hardcore meat lovers won’t be able to resist this curry.

 • Use salt sparingly to season the paneer cubes before cooking them.

-• Fry over low medium heat until slightly golden crispy.
+• Fry over low to medium heat until slightly golden and crispy.

 • Before adding the fried paneer, make sure the gravy is well balanced so the paneer soaks in the flavours.